 - You could track your calories using an app.
 It’s a bit of a hassle to track your calories, but the wisdom you gain is more than worth it.
 If you spend a few weeks tracking your calorie intake, you’ll get an intuitive feel for how many calories are in the foods you like to eat.
 When you stop tracking, you’ll have far greater calorie awareness.
 Calorie tracking also lets you be more precise, allowing you to get slightly steadier, leaner gains.
 (If you want to track your calories, we’re affiliated with MacroFactor.
-It’s the best tracker out there, especially for building muscle, and especially for bulking.
+We think it’s the best calorie-tracking out there, especially for building muscle.
 If you use the code “b2b”, you can get a two-week free trial.
 All calorie-tracking apps will get the job done, though, and you don’t need to track calories to begin with.)

 - You could eat similar meals at similar times every day.
 Eating consistent amounts of food at similar times every day is the healthiest way to eat.
 It’s ideal for your energy levels and digestion.
 And when your diet is very steady, it’s easy to adjust.
 If you aren’t gaining weight, you can add a small snack, increase your serving sizes, or have a glass of milk with your meals.
 Keep everything else the same, but add a little bit more food.